Hello Paneristi,

 The naming on the dial under the number “6” depends on the used luminous material.

-The naming "T SWISS T" and "T SWISS MADE T" are used in case of Tritium luminous material (replacement started in 2006/2007 to Super-Luminova).
+The naming "T SWISS T" and "T SWISS MADE T" are used in case of Tritium luminous material (replacement started in 1999 to Luminova).
 It is unclear if Panerai will use Tritium in the future because of the low radioactivity (only touchy if watch is open for maintenance or the topic waste disposal).
-Last watch with Tritium was the PAM00285 in 2008.
+Last watch with Tritium was PAM00285 in 2008.

 "L SWISS L" is used for Luminova, it was replaced at most series by Super-Luminova, starting from 2004/2005.
 Nevertheless, Luminova is still used for classic series (e.g. PAM01075).